 Kim Stachenfeld is a Senior Research Scientist at Google DeepMind in NYC and Affiliate Faculty at the Center for Theoretical Neuroscience at Columbia University.
+She also collaborates with ARNI, the NSF AI Institute for Artificial and Natural Intelligence, led by Columbia Engineering.
 Her research covers topics in Neuroscience and AI.
 On the Neuroscience side, she studies how animals build and use models of their world that support memory and prediction.
 On the Machine Learning side, she works on implementing these cognitive functions in deep learning models.

 Stachenfeld's work has been featured in the Atlantic, Quanta Magazine, Nautilus, and MIT Technology Review.
 In 2019, she was named one of MIT Tech Review’s "Innovators Under 35" for her work on predictive representations in the hippocampus.
 She completed her PhD in Neuroscience at Princeton University, where she was advised by Matthew Botvinick, and received bachelor's degrees from Tufts University in Mathematics (BA) and Chemical & Biological Engineering (BS).

 Ishmail Abdus-Saboor is an Associate Professor of Biological Sciences at Columbia University and a Freeman Hrabowski Scholar at the Howard Hughes Medical Institute.
 He studies how the nervous system encodes touch, from soft gentle caresses to itchy mosquito bites to harsh painful stimulation.
 And he has been opening new ground in sensory science by uncovering skin-to-brain circuits that underlie rewarding social touch.
 His research lab uses systems neuroscience, computation genetics, and mathematics to link animal behavior with genes and neural circuits.
 In 2024, he was named in a list of “50 Scientist that Inspire” by Cell Press and was the recipient of a One Mind Rising Star Award.
+He also received the NIH Director's Pioneer Award in 2025, which supports outstanding scientists who propose creative, novel approaches to major scientific challenges.
 Abdus-Saboor holds a PhD degree in Cell and Molecular Biology from the University of Pennsylvania and received his bachelor’s degree in Animal Science from North Carolina A&T State University.

 Salomon Muller explores the computational principles underlying how the cerebellum and associated neural structures form and use internal models to improve sensory encoding and refine behavioral control.
 Currently, Salomon is developing computational models to understand how the Dorsal Cochlear Nucleus learns to modulate its response to predicted auditory signals, effectively smoothing out responses to expected sounds.
 His work also examines the mechanisms through which cerebellar wiring during critical developmental periods addresses credit assignment challenges—determining how specific neural connections contribute to adaptive learning through plasticity in post-critical period.
 Muller collaborates with experimental neuroscientists to bridge theoretical models and cerebellar physiology, contributing to a deeper understanding of cerebellar function across sensory and motor domains.